dogweather/forkful/content/en/swift/dates-and-times/comparing-two-dates.md

   \ or the egg?\" but with calendar dates.
 Programmers do it to sort events, trigger\u2026"
 lastmod: '2024-03-13T22:45:00.407304-06:00'
 model: gpt-4-1106-preview
-summary: "Comparing two dates is like asking, \"Which came first, the chicken or the\
+summary: Comparing two dates is like asking, "Which came first, the chicken or the egg.
-  \ egg?\" but with calendar dates.
-Programmers do it to sort events, trigger\u2026"
 title: Comparing two dates
 weight: 27
 ---